The Luxury of Rounding: Heuristics and Private Information

 Abstract

 We study how deviations from commonly used decision heuristics can reveal economically meaningful private information.
-In our empirical setting of loan amount choices on a major FinTech platform, we show that borrowers' non-rounding behavior predicts credit risk beyond standard observables used in screening and pricing.
-Using unique field data, a stylized model, and complementary evidence from a natural experiment and a laboratory experiment, we identify a mechanism in which financially constrained borrowers have stronger incentives to incur cognitive costs and choose more precise, non-heuristic amounts.
-These borrowers subsequently experience systematically worse repayment outcomes, yet this information is not reflected in the platform-set interest rates, exposing retail investors to disproportionate risk.
-Our findings highlight a general channel through which subtle deviations from heuristics transmit private information and help alleviate information frictions in economic decision-making.
+In our empirical setting of loan-amount choices on a major FinTech platform, borrowers' non-round choices predict credit risk beyond standard observables.
+Using unique field data, a stylized model, a quasi-experimental policy shock, and a laboratory experiment, we identify a mechanism in which tighter financial constraints raise the marginal value of precision, giving borrowers stronger incentives to deviate from the round-number heuristic.
+These borrowers experience worse repayment outcomes, yet this information is not reflected in platform-set rates, exposing retail investors to disproportionate risk.

 Document Type